 An article, by Henry Petroski, in American Scientist gives an overview of the pocket protector, which came to be defined as a nerd accessory worn by engineers.
 When I was in engineering school in the late 1970s and early '80s, many students wore pocket protectors to hold not only pens, mechanical pencils, but also micrometers and other small tools of the trade.
 No one wore short-sleeved white shirts, but some did wear white sports socks, including me.
 All were earnest and hard working, true to stereo-type, but not everyone wore glasses.
-I didn't.
+I didn’t then.

 Petroski, the Aleksandar S. Vesic Professor of Civil Engineering and a professor of history at Duke University, writes ("Rise and Fall of the Pocket Protector"; May/June 2014) in the magazine's latest issue that the plastic pocket insert typically worn on the left side does not conjure up a positive image of "cool."